Azure/computer-vision-nextjs-webapp/README.md

 export CONTAINER_APP_URL=https://$(az containerapp show --name $MY_CONTAINER_APP_NAME --resource-group $MY_RESOURCE_GROUP_NAME --query "properties.configuration.ingress.fqdn" --output tsv)
 ```

-Next, we can add a CORS rule with another command.
+Next, we're ready to add a CORS rule with the following command.
 Let's break down the different parts of this command.

-- We are specifying the blob service to add the rule to.
+- We are specifying blob service as the storage type to add the rule to.
 - We are allowing all operations to be performed.
 - We are allowing only the container app URL we just saved.
-- We are allowing all HTTP headers from this domain.
+- We are allowing all HTTP headers from this URL.
 - Max age is the amount of time, in seconds, that a browser should cache the preflight response for a specific request.
-- We are passing the storage account name and key from earlier
+- We are passing the storage account name and key from earlier.

 ```bash
 az storage cors add \